• Products

 Public companies maintain detailed paperwork to comply with SEBI’s strict guidelines.
 Working through this glut of information can be confusing for someone who is new to stock market investing.

-5. Role of an underwriter
+5. Role of an Underwriter

 Underwriters play a very crucial role in the process of IPO listing.
-Underwriters are representatives of investment banks which are involved with the IPO.
+Underwriters are representatives of investment banks that are involved with the IPO.
 They perform due diligence, filings with SEBI, pricing, marketing, roadshows even eliminate any risk to the company or rather guarantee a certain amount of fund raised (if the agreement with the underwriter is bought deal).

 There are different types of investors:

-• Institutional investors
+• Institutional Investors

-The underwriter will try and sell large chunk of these share to a handful of its institutional clients like insurance companies, mutual funds etc. at a lucrative price before the IPO.
+The underwriter will try and sell large chunk of these shares to a handful of its institutional clients like insurance companies, mutual funds etc. at a lucrative price before the IPO.
 A lock – up contract with such institutional investors varying from 90-180 days ensures minimal volatility on the day of IPO.
 As a general rule, 50% of allocation of share is to these institutional investors and is completely discretionary.

-• High net worth individuals (HNIs)
+• High Net Worth Individuals (HNIs)

-• Retail investors
+• Retail Investors

 The class of investors subscribing in an IPO for a value of INR 200,000 or less fall under this category.
 The probability of getting an allotment is higher under the retail quota as SEBI has designed the allotment method in a way that maximum retail investors are included.
 Allocation under the retail quota is nearly 35%.
 Basically, any adult competent enough to enter a legal contract can invest in an IPO.
-Essentially, one must have a Permanent Account number (PAN) issued by the Income Tax department and a valid demat account.
+Essentially, you must have a Permanent Account number (PAN) issued by the Income Tax department and a valid demat account.

 An IPO, or initial public offering, takes place when private businesses decide to issue shares in the primary market for the first time.
 The reasons for taking the IPO route are manifold.
 Some of the common reasons are: money needed to expand operations, repay debt, initial investors looking to sell their shares and getting into new ventures.